Call for Papers

 models in a wider sense.

-Possible topics for submissions are:
+Possible research questions for submissions are:

-Contributions to related topics are also welcome.
+Contributions to related topics are of course welcome.

 Submissions and reviews